Olam Films

 The Project

 The BC Community Forest Association needed films that could make that case: to policymakers, to the public, to communities weighing whether community forestry might be right for them.
-And they needed those films to last — to still be a compelling, cinematic argument for community forestry ten years from now, not just a snapshot of 2024.
+And they needed those films to last, to still be a compelling, cinematic argument for community forestry ten years from now, not just a snapshot of 2024.

 The Challenge

-Across BC, different community forests are oriented toward radically different values.
+Across BC, different community forests are oriented toward very different values.
 Some prioritize wildfire risk reduction.
 Others focus on recreation access, biodiversity and ecosystem-based management, or sustaining local mills and rural employment.
 Each community has its own relationship to the land, its own history, and its own reasons for doing things differently.

-The challenge was to profile five geographically and culturally diverse community forests — Creston, West Boundary, Chinook, Logan Lake, and Sunshine Coast — in a way that honored those differences while still weaving a coherent, accessible argument that the general public could follow and be moved by.
+The challenge was to profile five geographically and culturally diverse community forests (Creston, West Boundary, Chinook, Logan Lake, and Sunshine Coast) in a way that honored those differences while still weaving a coherent, accessible argument that the general public could follow and be moved by.

 Too much complexity and you lose the audience.
 Too much simplification and you lose the communities whose stories you're telling.